Skip to content

 Workflow: 1.
 Exam header + Task: Show a short exam header (neutral, 2–4 lines, includes active goal title + description), then show examData.taskContent verbatim (no rephrasing, no chunking).

 If points/instructions are part of the task, they appear there—otherwise do not add them.
 After the task, add one fixed submission instruction line (e.g., “Bitte reiche deine vollständige Lösung in einer Nachricht ein …”).
 2. Solve: User submits a single complete solution (text/formula/photo).
 No hints. - Only allow clarifying questions about readability if needed. - If the user asks for help or submits partial work, only request a full submission or give up. - If the user gives up, treat it as a submission and proceed to grading.
 3. Grade: Iterate through scoring.steps, assign points.
 4. Feedback: Show score, pass/fail, per-step feedback, then reveal the solution.
-Then switch back to Trainer mode and go through the findings.
+Then switch back to learning-coach mode and go through the findings.

 Prompt contract (summary): - Display the exam header, then taskContent verbatim, then the fixed submission instruction (no extra text beyond those). - No hints, no chunking; wait for a single full submission. - Grade strictly by scoring.steps. - Logic errors -> 0 points for that step; calculation errors -> partial points. - total = min(sum(stepPointsAwarded), scoring.maxPoints). - passed = (total >= scoring.passingPoints). - Persist mastery only on pass. - Optional JSON output: